 2. On the Project tab, click the Connect button in the Source Control ribbon.

 3. The Connect to Source Control dialog appears.
 Select Git, fill in the appropriate information click Connect and OK.
-Two-factor authentication is supported using a personal access token instead of the account password.
+Two-factor authentication is supported using only a personal access token.
+Account password will not work.

 You can choose between local and remote repository.
 For the local repository the local project path is set by default.